Before getting started

 People: Despite the (bad) reputation that Russian people may have and the language barrier (most people only speak Russian), it happens something similar to what you can experience in China: many Russian people never had the opportunity to meet foreigners.
 Thus they are quite curious and you will have plenty of opportunities to chat, share some drinks or just play cards with locals.
 It’s quite an experience!

 Time zones: The Transsiberian crosses eight time zones.
 It may seem silly but going across so many time zones by land was pretty interesting on itself.

 Where to buy tickets for the Trans-Siberian

-The tickets can also be purchased at the Russian Railways’ official website.
+The Transiberian tickets can be purchased online on the Russian Railways’ official website.
 The problem is that you have to register first.
 Moreover the instructions are only in Russian language.
 With a bit of patience, you can use Google Translator or follow these instructions.
 However there are other two problems: you won’t be able to purchase international tickets (for instance from Irkutz to Ulan Bator)nor to purchase tickets more than 45 days in advance.

 At train stations